-Plummeted ~12%: CoreWeave—bought at the bottom by Duan Yongping—is turning into a battlefield for bulls and bears.
+Plummeted ~12%!
+CoreWeave—bought at the bottom by Duan Yongping—is turning into a battleground for bulls and bears.

 TechFlow Selected TechFlow Selected

-Plummeted ~12%: CoreWeave—bought at the bottom by Duan Yongping—is turning into a battlefield for bulls and bears.
+Plummeted ~12%!
+CoreWeave—bought at the bottom by Duan Yongping—is turning into a battleground for bulls and bears.

 CoreWeave is one of the most polarizing AI assets in the U.S. stock market today.